 Understanding the true value of a product is extremely complicated due to its psychological and highly personal nature.
 Basically the amount of value in a particular product lies solely in the eye of the beholder.
-Yet the same research shows that there are functional and emotional elements that are associate with a product’s value.
+Yet, the same research shows that there are functional and emotional elements that are associate with a product’s value.

 The Elements of Value Pyramid

 The Harvard Review study shows that the higher the elements you choose and deliver, the faster you’ll be able to grow and have profit.
-But it’s important to understand that to be able to deliver on these higher-order elements, you first need to have a strong foundation and provide at least some of the functional elements.
-If those basic values aren’t met, you can’t make an emotional and psychological connect with your customer.
+But it’s important to understand that to be able to deliver on these higher-order elements; you first need to have a strong foundation and provide at least some of the functional elements.
+If those basic values aren’t met, you can’t make an emotional and psychological connection with your customer.
 For example, the classic single speed bike can only give its customers a nostalgic feeling because it already checks the quality element.

-I previously mentioned in a blog post about the importance of Product Positioning, and how it can help you focus on certain features of your product to stand out from the competition.
+I previously mentioned in a blog post about the importance of Product Positioning and how it can help you focus on certain features of your product to stand out from the competition.
 The elements of value can give you a blueprint of what customers are looking for when they assess the value of a product.
 Depending on what industry you’re in and your target, some of these elements will be more important than others.
-So during the Product Strategy phase, you need to identify and come up with the right combination of building blocks that are the most important for your industry and your product in order to deliver the best value.
+So during the Product Strategy phase, you need to identify and come up with the right combination of building blocks that are the most important for your industry and your product to deliver the best value.

 Functional Product Values: Level 1